MaBeTiZ/EntityFragment/README.md

-# EntityTrait
+# EntityFragment

-Provides reusable features as Traits for Entities.
+Provides reusable features as Traits for Entities in Symfony 4.

-Using Doctrine.
+Uses Doctrine.

 ## List of available fragments (Traits)